Hydrogen embrittlement: Mechanisms

 Crack in a hardened steel due to hydrogen, observed by scanning electron microscopy (SEM).

 Hydrogen embrittlement is a complex process involving a number of distinct contributing micro-mechanisms, not all of which need to be present.
-It is now widely accepted that hydrogen embrittlement depends on material and environment with no single mechanism exclusively applicable.
-The mechanisms include the formation of brittle hydrides, the creation of voids that can lead to high-pressure bubbles, enhanced decohesion at internal surfaces and localised plasticity at crack tips that assist in the propagation of cracks.
-There is a great variety of mechanisms that have been proposed and investigated as to the cause of brittleness once diffusible hydrogen has been dissolved into the metal.
-In recent years, it has become widely accepted that HE is a complex process dependent on material and environment so that no single mechanism applies exclusively.
+It is now widely accepted that hydrogen embrittlement depends on material and environment, with no single mechanism exclusively applicable.
+The mechanisms include the formation of brittle hydrides, the creation of voids that can lead to high-pressure bubbles, enhanced decohesion at internal surfaces, and localised plasticity at crack tips that assist in the propagation of cracks.
+A wide variety of mechanisms have been proposed and investigated as causes of brittleness once diffusible hydrogen has dissolved into the metal.